openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 -   the attendance (example below); and
 -   the results of the assessment of capacity.

-This information should be documented as part of the decision making process for the verification (see `Module 5`_).
+This information should be documented as part of the decision-making process for the verification (see `Module 5`_).

 .. csv-table::
     :header: Name, Day 1, Day N